oceanprotocol/docs/content/concepts/testnets.md

 ### Keeper Contracts on Nile

 See the subsection about the [Keeper Contracts on Kovan](#keeper-contracts-on-kovan).
 The Nile contract addresses can be found in the same way.

-_At the time of writing_, the contract address of the OceanToken contract in Nile was:

-0x5b39858a450e8b51b5dcc598aafc4045c499d14f

 ### Ocean Components Connected to Nile